MSN-MBA Dual Degree

 • Determine advocacy strategies for improving the access to and quality of healthcare for diverse populations

-• Complete evidence-based practice projects in which students address a problem in their area of professional practice, propose a solution and design an evaluation
+• Complete evidence-based practice projects in which you will address a problem in your area of professional practice, propose a solution and design an evaluation

-The Leadership in Health Care Systems Practicum course also provides MSN-MBA students with the opportunity to apply what they learned to a contemporary, nursing leadership-related direct practicum placement at a local healthcare site.
+This MSN-MBA program includes a practicum course, which offers you the opportunity to apply what you have been taught to a contemporary, nursing leadership-related direct practicum placement at a local healthcare site.
 This practicum experience encourages the application of deep nursing knowledge, along with advanced critical thinking and problem-solving skills.
-Leadership projects range from quality/performance improvement or mentorship/coaching to interdisciplinary relationships or staff development.
+Leadership projects range from quality/performance improvement to mentorship/coaching to interdisciplinary relationships or staff development.

-Coursework in the MSN-MBA dual degree program emphasizes the importance of leadership and motivation within both the business and healthcare worlds.
-Students will model professional leadership behaviors to motivate and inspire employees within their chosen career paths.
+Coursework in the MSN-MBA dual degree emphasizes the importance of leadership and motivation within both the business and healthcare worlds.
+You will be expected to model professional leadership behaviors that motivate and inspire employees to work toward healthcare excellence and better patient outcomes.

-This dual MSN-MBA program prepares students for executive positions in healthcare that combine advanced business strategies and healthcare.
+This MSN-MBA program can help you prepare yourself to pursue possible executive positions in healthcare that rely upon advanced business strategies and healthcare management best practices.

 • Head of patient services